-Assurance Gaps - Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) How identified control gaps are being managed Source of assurance where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating 3a A modern, clean and it for purpose environment vironment Officer environ funding necess environ and maintenance of our environments.
-Availability of funding to support the necessary improvement of environments (capital and revenue) 4047 - Fire Safety 5189 - Med Air Plant CQC Safe Continued progress on improving infrastructure to meet statutory Health and Safety compliance Quorate with staffside representation in place and review of controls are part of external validation from authorised engineers.
-Health and Safety Committee new terms of reference approved and now chaired by Chief Operating Officer/Director of Estates and Facilities.
-Upward reporting to Finance, Performance and Estates Committee Med gas, Critical ventilation, Water safety group, electrical safety group, medical gas group have all been established and include the relevant authorising engineers in attendance.
-These groups monitor and manage risks and report upwards any exceptions or points of escalation.
-Reports from authorised engineers Response times to urgent estates requests Estates led condition inspections of the environment Response times for reactive estates repair requests Progress towards removal of enforcement notices Health and Safety Committee upward report And Estates Committee Amber Implement Year 1 of our Estates Strategy plan of replacement vs available funding.
+R Exec Lead How we may be prevented from meeting objective Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Assurance rating A modern, clean and it for purpose environment onments.
+Availability of ng to support the ssary improvement of onments (capital and Safety 5189 - Med Air Plant CQC Safe meet statutory Health and H&S Committee Previously not run with quoracy.
+However now reviewed with ToR agreed and Quorate with staffside representation authorised engineers Response times to urgent estates requests Estates led condition inspections of the Finance, Penormance and Estates Committee Amber Funding gaps between overall plan of replacement vs available funding.
 Availability of Suppliers and Changes in market forces.
-Availability of raw materials and and preparation pre-empting available capital to maximise available.
-Use of procurement framework and liaison with NHSE to Estates Group Upward Report Refurbishment of 8 theatres, across our sites Support capacity maximisation ensuring modernisation and utilisation of space, including that leased off the main acute sites Reduce our net carbon footprin t Develop Health Master Plans to better algin wards
+Availability of raw materials and specialist components to replace/repair etc. Business Case Development and preparation pre-empting available capital to maximise available.
+Use of procurement framework and liaison with NHSE to coordinate bids and larger schemes Estates Group Upward Report Refurbishment of 8 theatres, across our sites Support capacity maximisation ensuring modernisation and utilisation of space, including that leased off the main acute sites Reduce our net carbon footprint Develop Health Master Plans to better algin wards